untitaker/blog/content/articles/kill-webdav.rst

 file mimetypes, and many other features that extend this standard.
 It also has powerful access control features.

-There are two variants of WebDAV:
+There are also two protocols that extend WebDAV.
+This blogpost is more about
+them:

 - CalDAV, a protocol for accessing calendars.
 Basically you send a few requests to retrieve URLs to special folders that represent a calendar each.
 Inside